jssql1234/docs-sqlpay/docs/integration/vision/task/manager_view/assignment.md

 sidebar_position: 2
 ---

-Managers can view the assignment detail that are created such as title, description, start date, end date, admin, consultant, rewards, and bonus criteria.
+Managers can view the assignment details that are created such as *title, description, start date, end date, admin, consultant, rewards, and bonus criteria.*

 | Undue/Overdue                                                                            | Completed                                                                             |
 | ---------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------- |